nupurkmr9/Attributional-Robustness/README.md

-# Attributional-Robustness
+# Attributional-Robustness-Training
-Training methodology for obtaining attributional robustness and its application in the area of weakly supervised object localization
+Training methodology for attributional robustness and its application in weakly supervised object localization

-Our code is derived from the code base of [Attention-based Dropout Layer for Weakly Supervised Object Localization](https://github.com/junsukchoe/ADL) and [A Closer Look at Few-shot Classification](https://github.com/wyharveychen/CloserLookFewShot)
+Code for paper: Attributional Robustness Training using Input-Gradient Spatial Alignment (ECCV 2020)

 ### Requirements
 - Python 3.6